metheos/onstar2mqtt/README.md

 1. Your car's VIN.
 Easily found in the monthly OnStar diagnostic emails.
 1. MQTT server information: hostname, username, password
     1. If using TLS, define `MQTT_PORT` and `MQTT_TLS=true`
+    1. NEW! - Provide MQTT topic (MQTT_ONSTAR_POLLING_STATUS_TOPIC) for Onstar Data Polling Status to monitor success/failure when OnStar is polled for data

 Supply these values to the ENV vars below.
 The default data refresh interval is 30 minutes and can be overridden with ONSTAR_REFRESH with values in milliseconds.

+1. NEW - Command Response Status is now published to MQTT topics!
+    1. Topic format: homeassistant/<VIN>/command/<CommandName>/state

 ### Docker